 1 dried bay leaf

-4 cups cooked and drained red kidney beans or two 15.5-ounce (439g) cans red kidney beans, drained (see note)
+4 cups cooked and drained red kidney beans or two 15.5-ounce (439g) cans red kidney beans, drained (see notes)

 Freshly ground black pepper

-Sour cream, cilantro leaves, thinly sliced fresh chili or jalapeño, grated cheese, thinly sliced scallions, lime wedges, and more, for serving
+Sour cream, cilantro leaves, thinly sliced fresh chile or jalapeño, grated cheese, thinly sliced scallions, lime wedges, and more, for serving

 Heat oil in pressure cooker over medium-high heat (or, if using electric pressure cooker, using sauté setting), until shimmering.
 Add about 1/4 of the ground beef, stirring occasionally, until very well browned.
 Using a slotted spoon, remove browned beef from cooker and set aside.
 Drain all but 1 tablespoon fat from cooker.